Attention Deficit/Hyperactivity Disorder

 - Thyroid dysfunction.

 Healthy foods, fresh air, water, and adequate rest are the key ingredients for health, especially for our children.
 Despite the abundance of food in our society, nutritional deficiencies are common.
-Kids with ADHD should include more fruits and vegetables in their diets.
-Other healthy foods include whole grains (bread, cereal, and crackers that contain only rice or oats), complex carbohydrates like brown rice, millet or buckwheat.
+Kids with ADHD should include more fruits, vegetables and animal proteins in their diets.
 Foods to be avoided include those with simple carbohydrates, such as sugar-laced breakfast cereals, pasta, pastries and rice cakes.

 Avoid sugar consumption